Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 = A Complete Example: Symbolic Execution Engine <ch-symbolic-executor>

 Theory and fragments are valuable, but nothing beats a complete working example.
-This chapter implements a simple symbolic execution engine for IMP programs using BDDs.

-This chapter will analyze real programs, track execution flows symbolically, and detect bugs like unreachable code.
+This chapter implements a simple symbolic execution engine for IMP programs using BDDs, analyzing real programs, tracking execution flows symbolically, and detecting bugs like unreachable code.

 == What is Symbolic Execution?